Security Council Elections 2023

 The five seats available for election in 2023, according to the regular distribution among regions, will be as follows:

-- two seats for the African Group,
+- two seats for the African Group (currently held by Gabon and Ghana);

 The Western European and Others Group (WEOG) is not contesting any seats this year, as its two seats, held by Malta and Switzerland through 2024, come up for election every other year.